craigkj312/node-react-vr-starter/README.md

    memory: 128M
  ```

 The [manifest.yml](mainfest.yml) file has a lot of different configuration options.
 One of the most important is the ability to set a specific route.
-If you'd like to learn how you can check our documentation [here](https://console.bluemix.net/docs/manageapps/depapps.html#appmanifest).
+If you'd like to learn how, you can check our documentation [here](https://console.bluemix.net/docs/manageapps/depapps.html#appmanifest).

 Next we'll be using the Cloud Foundary CLI to push our application.